Human rights in Malaysia: Freedom of religion

 The constitution guarantees freedom of religion, but also states that Islam is the official religion.
 Among the official public holidays in Malaysia (varying by area) are Muslim, Buddhist, Hindu, and Christian holy days.
-Marriages between Muslims and non-Muslims are not recognised; ethnic Malays are considered Muslim by law.
+Marriages between Muslims and non-Muslims are not recognised and ethnic Malays are considered Muslim by law.
 Non-Sunni interpretations of Islam are illegal.
 Islamic courts enforce sharia law in certain areas of responsibility.
-In practice, non-Muslims face religious discrimination, including the right to own land.
-Furthermore, in several states, apostasy by Muslims is, depending on the state, punishable by imprisonment, detention, whipping or fines.
+In practice, citizens who are not Sunnis face religious discrimination.
+Apostasy by Muslims is, depending on the state, punishable by imprisonment, detention, whipping or fines.
 Two states have the death penalty on apostasy, but federal law prevents the implementation of the death penalty for apostasy.

-Malaysia will also not register interfaith marriages with Muslims.
+In 2024, the country was scored 1 out of 4 for freedom of religion according to Freedom House.

 Political freedoms

 Though Malaysia has a multi-party parliamentary system of government with a constitutional monarchy, the United Malays National Organisation (UMNO) had held power since 1957 and opposition parties do not compete on a level playing ground.
 However, UMNO was voted out of office in 2018, ending its 61-year reign as Malaysia's ruling party.
 Over the years, the Prime Minister's powers have increased and Parliament's have declined.
 The only elected officials are members of state assemblies and of the federal parliament.
 Since 1969, municipal and other officials have been appointed.

-However, there are signs of improvement in recent years, as Malaysia's ranking in the 2020 Press Freedom Index increased by 22 places to 101st compared to the previous year, making it the only country in Southeast Asia (besides East Timor) without a 'Difficult situation' or 'Very Serious situation' with regards to press freedom.
-Likewise, Malaysia's ranking increased by nine places in the 2019 Democracy Index to 43th compared to the previous year, and is classified as a 'flawed democracy'.
+However, there are signs of improvement in recent years, especially after the fall of Barisan Nasional government in 2018.

+Malaysia's ranking in the Press Freedom Index has been gradually increasing since 2017, with 144th place in 2017; 145th place in 2018; 123rd place in 2019; 101th place in 2020; 119th place in 2021; 113th place in 2022; 73rd place in 2023; and 107th place in 2024.
+The year 2023 saw the highest leap in Malaysia's ranking by 40 places to 73rd compared to the previous year, making it the only country in Southeast Asia at the time (besides East Timor) without a 'Difficult situation' or 'Very Serious situation' with regards to press freedom.
+However, the following year 2024 saw Malaysia's ranking dropped by 34 places to 107th place, making it only the second-highest ranking country among ASEAN countries behind Thailand (87th).

+In terms of Democracy Index, Malaysia has scored 7.29 in 2023, thereby placing it at 40th (the highest ranking of a Muslim-majority country) in the global ranking, and is classified as a 'Flawed democracy'.
+The score also makes Malaysia the highest ranking country in Southeast Asia, and 6th in the Asia and Australasia region after New Zealand, Taiwan, Australia, Japan and South Korea.
+Malaysia's score has seen gradual rising over the years, started out with 5.98 in 2006 as "Hybrid regime" to 7.29 in 2023 as "Flawed democracy", with notable increase in 2018 (6.88), 2019 (7.16), 2020 (7.19), 2021 (7.24), and 2022 (7.30).